Blackboyy01/Monday-coffee-Sales/README.md

 ### 2.4 Market Penetration

-Despite having the largest estimated coffee consumer base (7.75M), Delhi has only 68 active customers — a penetration rate that trails Chennai, which converts 42 customers from a base of just 2.78M.
+Despite having the largest estimated coffee consumer base (7.75M), Delhi has only 68 active customers, a penetration rate that trails Chennai, which converts 42 customers from a base of just 2.78M.
 This signals a structural under-performance in Delhi relative to market size and represents a material opportunity.

 |**City** |**Est. Coffee Consumers (M)**|**Active Customers**|**Penetration Signal**|
 |---------|-----------------------------|--------------------|----------------------|